Solidsoft-Reply/High-Capacity-AIDC-Parser-for-GS1-and-MH10.8.2/README.md

+**NuGet**
+NuGet\Install-Package Solidsoft.Reply.Parsers.HighCapacityAidc

-﻿This library provides a parser for high-capacity ADC (Automatic Data Capture) media such as two-dimensional barcodes used in Automatic Identification and Data Capture (AIDC).
+This library provides a parser for high-capacity ADC (Automatic Data Capture) media such as two-dimensional barcodes used in Automatic Identification and Data Capture (AIDC).

 The library supports the following international standards: